Buyers don’t hesitate because your offer is wrong. They hesitate because the process doesn’t feel safe.

 Antonio Damasio’s research at the University of Southern California demonstrated this directly.
 Patients with damage to their emotional processing centres could not make decisions, even when their logical faculties were completely intact.
 Emotion is not the enemy of good decisions.
 It is essential to them.

 A sales process built entirely around logic and information misses this reality.
-The limbic system, which drives all decision-making, needs to feel safe before it can properly assess options.
+The limbic system needs to feel safe before it can properly assess options.
 When a buyer feels uncertain or pressured, that safety disappears.
 So does the decision.

 When you design the process around that reality, starting with how buyers actually think, feel, and make decisions rather than around internal workflows and reporting structures, the friction that kills so many conversations disappears.
 Buyers feel more autonomous.
 Decisions come more naturally.
 The conversations that should convert, do.